WillForEternity/cscratchnn/README.md

 ./neuralnetwork
 ```

-##your results should look something like this:
+## Your results should look something like this:

 ![cscratchnn](Output.png)